-On the other hand, in the WIMP dark matter paradigm, SMDSs can form much more efficiently.
-For $n_{\rm BH} = \mathcal{O}(10^{-3})$ Mpc$^{-3}$ (e.g., Fig.~\ref{fig:Omega_GW} assumes $n_{\rm BH} = 5 \times 10^{-3}$ Mpc$^{-3}$ based on \citealt{singh2023formation}), their descendants could become the dominant contributor to the SGWB observed by PTA (see Fig.~\ref{fig:Omega_GW}).
-The latter depends on the masses of the halos hosting SMDSs-seeded SMBHs, with larger halo masses resulting in a stronger signal.
+In contrast, in WIMP dark matter paradigm, SMDSs can form more efficiently and for $n_{\rm BH} = \mathcal{O}(10^{-3})$ Mpc$^{-3}$ (e.g., Fig.~\ref{fig:Omega_GW} assumes $n_{\rm BH} = 5 \times 10^{-3}$ Mpc$^{-3}$ based on \cite{singh2023formation}) their descendants could become the dominant contributor to the SGWB observed by PTA.
+The latter depends on the masses of the halos hosting SMDS-seeded SMBHs, with larger halo masses resulting in a stronger signal.
 This is because a larger halo mass provides a more favorable environment for the seed to grow to high masses.
 The same also holds for the case of DCBHs.
-Additionally, we find that in the case of efficient seeding, SMBH binaries with total mass $> 10^9 M_\odot$ could be the dominant contributors to the PTA band with binaries in mass range $10^6 M_\odot < m_1 + m_2 < 10^9 M_\odot$ playing a subdominant role.
-We note that the calculation in Fig.~\ref{fig:Omega_GW} considers gravitational radiation alone as the means of binary orbital hardening and thus follows the power law $\Omega_{\rm GW} \propto f^{2/3}$ ($\tilde{h} \propto f^{-7/6}$), implying that most binaries are in their inspiral phase in the PTA band (cf. Appendix~\ref{sec: waveforms}).
-Although not considered here, including environmental interactions on the orbital evolution of the binary has been shown to produce an $\Omega_{\rm GW}$ that is more aligned with PTA observations (e.g., \citealt{Ellis_2024, Raidal_2024, Shen_2025}).
+Additionally, we find that for efficient seeding, SMBH binaries with total mass $m_1+m_2\gtrsim10^9\,M_\odot$ dominate the PTA band, while lower-mass systems ($10^6\!<\!m_1+m_2\!<\!10^9\,M_\odot$) are subdominant \citep[c.f.][]{Ellis_2024}.
+The calculation in Fig.~\ref{fig:Omega_GW} assumes GW-driven orbital evolution, yielding $\Omega_{\rm GW}\propto f^{2/3}$ ($\tilde{h}\propto f^{-7/6}$) and indicating that most binaries reside in the inspiral phase in the PTA band (cf.~SM Sec.~V.B).
+Including environmental interactions, not considered here, can modify $\Omega_{\rm GW}(f)$ and bring it into closer agreement with PTA observations \citep[e.g.][]{Ellis_2024,Raidal_2024,Shen_2025}.